nCine/nCine-site/download-develop.md

 - You can now enable the ImGui debug overlay even when the scenegraph is disabled
   - In this case be sure to track OpenGL states using `GLBlending`, `GLDepthTest` and the new `GLCullFace` class
 - The `Font` class has a new query method, `numKernings()`, to retrieve the number of kerning pairs in a font (it is called `num_kernings()` in Lua)
-- The Android Gradle plugin version has been updated from 3.4.0 to 3.4.1
+- The Android Gradle plugin version has been updated from 3.4.0 to 3.4.1 and Android build tools from 28.0.3 to 29.0.2
-  - The change has been reflected in the template project as well
+  - The changes have been reflected in the template project as well

 ### Fixes